4 Your Eyez Only: Dissecting J. Cole’s Underappreciated Masterpiece

 I realized that 4 Your Eyez Only is a carefully crafted concept album.
 A collection of songs that hold a larger purpose or meaning and address certain themes.
 Each song is a snapshot that when looked at under a wider scope, all add up to form a cohesive story.

 Throughout the album Cole is telling a story that isn’t his own.
 Through the first half of the album he raps from the eyes of James McMillan Jr., one of his late childhood friends.
 James’ story is sadly the same as many other disenfranchised black men in America.
 A story of tragedy that has been told on countless other hip hop albums.
 One filled with the sadness that comes when someone’s life is cut short and they are unable to realize their full potential.
 But here Cole pulls back the curtain further.
-He gives us insight into life beyond just the violence, drugs, and struggle.
-He goes deeper than glorifying it all.
+He gives us insight beyond violence, drugs, and struggle.
+He goes deeper than glorification.
 Something we as hip hop consumers don’t get often enough.

 Early in the album on “Deja Vu”, James flirts with a girl at a club as he tries to find love.
 On “She’s Mine Pt.
 1" he deals with the excitement and pressures of that new found love.
 He expresses how he wants to open up and expose all of the demons from his broken upbringing.
 Something that he has never been able to do before.